Privacy Policy

 4.1 Registration and conditions of use

-4.3 Visibility of publicly available data
+4. 3 Visibility of publicly shared data

 4.4 Restriction on deletion